 - City of Tampa Diversity Business Management Database (comprehensive search database by trade)

 Section 3 of the Housing and Urban Development Act of 1968, commonly referred to as Section 3, requires that recipients of the United States Department of Housing and Urban Development (HUD) funds, to the greatest extent possible, provide job training, employment, and contract opportunities for low- or very-low income residents in connection with projects and activities in their neighborhoods.

-To register as a Section 3 Business Concern, contractors may contact Largo Housing Services for the City of Largo’s Section 3 Application.
-The City will also accept proof of Section 3 approval from other housing authority or jurisdictions in the State of Florida.
+To register as a Section 3 Business Concern, visit HUD's Section 3 registration website or contact Largo Housing Services for the City of Largo’s Section 3 Application.
+The City will also accept proof of Section 3 approval from HUD, other housing authorities or other jurisdictions in the State of Florida.

 Understanding the Certifications

 These certifications will be provided as part of the bid package.
 If you are awarded the bid, you will be required to complete the applicable certifications.
 Certifications described below as Attachment A – Attachment D are all required for federally funded projects.
 If state funding is being used for the project, only the Debarment, Suspension Vendor Responsibility Certification is required.

 The applicable certifications will be made a part of the contract with the City.
 These certifications were recently added to the City’s federal and state funded bids to comply with current federal and state purchasing regulations.

 For more information, please contact the Housing Construction Specialist at [email protected] or at 727-586-7489 ext.
 7311.

 This document outlines all of the conditions for working on a contracts with federal funds.
 Please read through this attachment as it will provide a general overview of the required conditions.
 No signature is required.